One of the most esteemed stones in the gemstone world is the July Birthstone, which is Ruby.

-Tone points to how light or dark the color of the stone is, with colorless being a 0 and black being a 10 on the grading scale.
+Tone points to how light or dark the stone’s color is, with colorless being a 0 and black being a 10 on the grading scale.

 A high-quality Ruby will have a dominant hue of red, vivid saturation, and a dark tone.

-The clarity of a Ruby points to the way light is transmitted through it and anything that prevents the light from being transmitted effectively.
+A Ruby’s clarity points to how light is transmitted through it and anything that prevents the light from being transmitted effectively.